The Green Hornet (2011 film)

 The Green Hornet is a 2011 American superhero film directed by Michel Gondry from a screenplay by Seth Rogen and Evan Goldberg.
 Rogen stars in the film as the Green Hornet, a character created by George W. Trendle and Fran Striker in 1936.
 Jay Chou also stars as his sidekick Kato, alongside Christoph Waltz, Cameron Diaz, Edward James Olmos, David Harbour, and Tom Wilkinson.
 In the film, a newspaper publisher's son, following his father's sudden death, teams up with a martial arts-skilled mechanic to become crime-fighting vigilantes, attracting the attention of a Russian mobster.

 The Green Hornet was released to theaters in North America on January 14, 2011, by Sony Pictures Releasing.
-The film received generally negative reviews from critics and grossed $227.8 million against a $120 million production budget.
+The film received mixed reviews from critics and grossed $227.8 million against a $120 million production budget.